charlesreid1/java/dynamic-programming/longest-increasing-subsequence/README.md

 We can do this with a 1D array.

-## Obtaining the Subsequence
+## Finding the Subsequence Length

-We can do the easy version, and just count the *length* of the longest increasing subsequence, or we can keep track of more information and return the actual subsequence itself.
+Finding the *length* of the longest increasing subsequence is not a particularly difficult problem, we just need a single array to keep track of the length of the longest increasing subsequence occurring at each index.

-We will do both.
+## Find the Subsequence Itself

+To find the subsequence itself requires a little more trickery.
+Specifically, we need to work backwards.
+For each number in the input array, we have the length of the longest subsequence.
+But we also need the index at which that longest subsequence left off.

+For example, if we were considering the sequence

+1 4 5 2 9

+then when we get to the number 9 we should know to skip 2 and go backwards to 5.
+This is information that we obtain during the solution of the problem, we just have to save it in an additional array.
+Then, when we get to the end, we can work backwards, and say the longest increasing subsequence ends with 9, and the second-to-last number is 5 (not 2).